Group actions on graphs and $C^*$-correspondences: Group actions on graphs and graph algebras

 The map $\rho$ is called a representation of $G$ on $\mathcal H$. \end{dfn}

 \begin{rmk} In particular, a group action on the graph $E$ determines as above a group action on the $C^*$-correspondence ${\mathcal H}_E$.
-Notice that a group action on a $C^*$-correspondence associated to a directed graph is not necessarily determined by an action on the graph. \end{rmk}
+Notice though that a group action on a $C^*$-correspondence associated to a directed graph is not necessarily determined by an action on the graph, see Example \ref{sym}. \end{rmk}